Use Cases

 Why Yesterday's Tools Don't Work Today

-The most definitive method for verifying a photograph's integrity is to compare it to its source: the original RAW file from the camera.
-This "digital negative" contains the unprocessed sensor data, which is practically impossible to counterfeit.
+The most definitive method for verifying a photograph's integrity is comparing it to its source: the original file from the camera.
+If your camera supports C2PA (like the Leica M11-P), it embeds a secure "Content Credential" into the photo from capture, proving its authenticity.
+Since C2PA isn't yet widely adopted in cameras, the RAW file can also serve as evidence of authenticity.
+This "digital negative" contains the unprocessed sensor data, which is practically unfeasible to counterfeit.
 A modern verification workflow operationalizes this principle.

 Step 1: Update Freelancer Submission Guidelines

 Transition the burden of proof by updating your contributor guidelines.
-Require that freelance submissions include a verification report from an independent, RAW-based analysis platform.
+Require that freelance submissions include a verification report from an independent, provenance based analysis platform.
 This establishes a clear standard for authenticity.

 Example Guideline:

-"To ensure journalistic integrity, all photographic submissions must be accompanied by a verification report generated from the original RAW file.
+"To ensure journalistic integrity, all photographic submissions must be accompanied by a verification report generated from the original RAW file or C2PA signed at capture.
 This report serves as proof of authenticity and must be included upon submission."

 Step 2: The 60-Second Verification with a Report

-With this new standard, a freelancer photo verification check becomes a simple, 60-second process.
+With this new standard, a freelancer photo verification check becomes a simple and fast process.
 The photographer provides a link to a verification report.
-Editors can quickly review the report's summary, which cryptographically confirms that the submitted image (e.g., a JPG) is an unmodified derivative of the original RAW file.
-Platforms like Lumethic provide these clear, concise reports, integrating seamlessly into fast-paced newsrooms.
+Editors can quickly review the report's summary, which cryptographically confirms that the submitted image (e.g., a JPEG) is an unmodified derivative of the original RAW file.
+Platforms like Lumethic provide these clear, concise reports, integrating directly into fast paced newsrooms.

 Step 3: Archive Proof in Your CMS

-For robust record-keeping, the verification report link should be stored alongside the image asset in your Content Management System (CMS).
+For complete record-keeping, the verification report link should be stored alongside the image asset in your Content Management System (CMS).
 This creates a permanent, auditable trail of your due diligence.
+Verification tools typically embed the verification report link directly into the metadata of the JPEG.

 Understanding the Technology: C2PA and RAW File Verification